spokenweb/swallow/README.md

 ### Items

 Swallow can be configured to support multiple schema.
-The following are exmaples of cataloguing screens generated based on the SpokenWeb Schema that it currently includes by default ([configuration files](Workflow/3)).
+The following are examples of cataloguing screens generated based on the SpokenWeb Schema that it currently includes by default ([configuration files](Workflow/3)).

 Browsing Items encoded in SpokenWeb Schema: